 Auto Retry-After: If for some reason, the process of batch fails, then the device will retry automatically after the duration defined by this option.

-Source Cart Database Prefix: Fill this only in this case when your source cart does not support table prefix by default (e.g. OpenCart), but customize to have custom Table Prefix.
+Source Cart Database Prefix: Fill this only in this case when your source cart does not support table prefix by default (e.g. OpenCart), but customize it to have a custom Table Prefix.

-License Key: License key associated with your product.
+License Key: The license key associated with your product.

-Cart2Cart and LitExtension both are popular tools for data transfer.
+From this OpenCart to WooCommerce tutorial, Cart2Cart and LitExtension both are popular tools for data transfer.
 It takes time to migrate OpenCart to WooCommerce.
-The blog will help you to save your time.
+The blog will help you to save time.
 By using these methods, you can migrate your data from any source store to WooCommerce.

 That’s all about the data migration from OpenCart to WooCommerce.
 We hope this blog is helpful to you.
 Do not forget to use the comment section provided below.

-Get prompt support from our WordPress Website Maintenance team, Dial +1-844-275-0975 (Toll-Free).
-One of our professional Expert will guide you and resolve all kind of WordPress issues.
+Get prompt support from our WordPress Website Maintenance team, Dial +1-855-945-3219 (Toll-Free).
+One of our professional Experts will guide you and resolve all kinds of WordPress issues.